maadavis/eg_broken/readme.md

 + Horizontally center the header h1 elements and use the font and text-transform properties to visually distinguish class .small from the other h1.
 Try to set it to 900-weight, Lato font (with a sans-serif fallback), in all caps.
 It should probably also be smaller in size.
 X

 + Use float to position the article figure on the right-hand side of the text.
+X

 + Use font to style the figcaption so that the size is smaller and the font is lighter-weight and visually distinct (a different font-family) from the body text.
+X

 + Use auto margins, flex display, and justify-content to evenly distribute (space-evenly) the pagination buttons at the bottom of the page.
+X

 + Add your name to the footer copyright.
+X

 + Style the page with a suitable color scheme, either light or dark, so it doesn't look so plain.
 Consider using color for: navigation-bar background and text, footer background and text, page background, header background, body text, and pagination buttons, both normal and on hover.
+X

 ## Bonus
 I wrapped a span with the .dropcap class around the first letter of the article in /index.html, but never wrote the css for it.
 If you can, please use it to create a drop-cap effect (A big first letter at the start of the paragraph).
+X